ntsystemsit/ntsystemsit.github.io/_posts/2016-10-06-Welcome-to-the-all-new-ntSystems.md

 As of 2016-10-02 we moved to Jekyll.
 The current version of our little blog is hosted on GitHub Pages and uses a slightly modified version of the default Minima theme for [Jekyll](http://jekyllrb.com/).

 # Tools
-As this is now , essentially, a static website, we have to use the some tools to make it as awesome as possible:
+As this is now, essentially, a static website, we have to use some tools to make it as awesome as possible:

 - [Cloudflare: Security, IPv6, TLSv3, Page Rules... and more awesomeness](https://cloudflare.com)
 - [Algolia: Search as a Service](https://www.algolia.com/)